 - 1.1 Broxtowe, Gedling, Nottingham City and Rushcliffe Councils are working jointly to prepare evidence to support the Greater Nottingham Strategic Plan.
-As part of this work, the Councils have undertaken a strategic Green Belt Review. - 1.2 This background paper will: - Summarise current Green Belt policy to consider whether the Planning Policy context has changed since the last Green Belt Review; - Outline the approach taken to the previous Green Belt Reviews to consider whether a consistent approach has been taken to Green Belt review across the authorities; and - Explain why the current Green Belt Review has been undertaken and explain how Green Belt issues will be addressed as part of the preparation of the Strategic Plan. - 1.3 A separate Methodology document has been produced to outline the methodology used for undertaking the current Green Belt Review.
+As part of this work, the Councils have undertaken a strategic Green Belt Review. - 1.2 This background paper will: - Summarise current Green Belt policy to consider whether the Planning Policy context has changed since the last Green Belt Review; - Outline the approach taken to the previous Green Belt Reviews to consider whether a consistent approach has been taken to Green Belt review across the authorities; and - Explain why the current Green Belt Review has been undertaken and explain how Green Belt issues have been addressed as part of the preparation of the Strategic Plan. - 1.3 A separate Methodology document has been produced to outline the methodology used for undertaking the current Green Belt Review.
+It should be noted that the Methodology document is dated December 2022 and refers to the 2021 NPPF.
+This background paper is more recently prepared and refers to the December 2023 NPPF.
+Given the high-level nature of assessments undertaken, they are considered sufficiently up to date to support preparation of the Strategic Plan.